Greekkgod/BackendProject/readme.txt

-we are basically making a notes talking webapp
+we are basically making a notes talking webapp using fs